10 do and don’t for planning a wedding in Italy

 You may have a photographer whose work you have always loved but now you are getting married abroad you couldn’t possibly use them for your wedding, right?
 Wrong…you would be surprised how many suppliers are willing to travel.

 Of course, it would not be practical using local suppliers is just easier as they know the venue and they can face with any emergency.
-Personally I think that local suppliers are more concentrated on what their task than vendors coming from other countries.
+Local suppliers are more concentrated on what their task than vendors coming from other countries.
 Do not forget that having someone directing them is vital. (see point no. 9 🙂 )

 9. DO hire a wedding planner